StellarXu/stellarxu.github.io/_pages/about.md

 # 📢 Talks and Awards
 ## 💬 Talks
+- *2025.09.28* 2nd FAST scientific meeting in Pingtang, The FAST Hundred-Deg2 HI Deep (HD2) Survey I. Early Results from the Pilot Survey
+- *2025.05.25* Guo Shoujing meeting in Changsha, Pilot Survey of the FAST Hundred-Deg2 HI Deep (HD2) Survey I. Early Results from the Extragalactic HI Catalog
 - *2024.11.19*  Annual meeting of the FAST project in PKU/KIAA, A Pilot Survey for the Hundred-deg2 HI Deep (HD2) Survey: Optical Counterparts and Scaling Relations with DESI
 - *2023.10.26*	USTC Journal Club	(Online), Low-z HI Extragalactic Surveys of FAST: Observations, Data Reduction and some Early Results
 - *2021.11.23*	HiFAST Tech meeting in Beijing, Introduction of Ripples Removal and RFI Flagging in HiFAST